Buzzwole Raid Guide – Best Counters, Weakness, CP & Strategy

 What this means in practice

-• This is one of the longest buddy distances in the game
+• It’s one of the longest buddy distances in Pokémon GO

 Why it matters